lululau/alidash/SLB_USAGE_EXAMPLE.md

 4. **Check all levels**: Don't forget to check both listeners (`l`) and virtual server groups (`v`) for complete understanding

-5. **Use profiles**: If managing multiple environments, set up different profiles and use `O` to switch between them
+5. **Use profiles**: If managing multiple environments, set up different profiles and use `P` to switch between them, or `R` to switch regions

 ## Troubleshooting